 Cuphea hyssopifolia has hardy stems.
 This is due to its natural rocky habitat by streams, where it has to withstand debris carried by the water.
 It has small leaves.
 It has small, trumpet-shaped flowers.
 The flower is pink, purple, or white.
 They adorn this shrub in Summer and Autumn.
 Cuphea hyssopifolia looks great in containers.

-Plant them in sun or partial shade they adapt to a variety of soil types as long as it is well-drained.
-Propagate by seed (germination could take several weeks), cuttings, layering, or division.
+Grow Cuphea hyssopifolia in the sun or partial shade.
+They adapt to a variety of soil types as long as it is well-drained.
+Propagate by seed (germination could take several weeks).
+You may also propagate by cuttings, layering, or division.
 Generally, it is disease-free and pest-free.